 If we could get matching ‘BFF’ tattoos with our dog we would have gotten inked years ago.
 It breaks our hearts every time we have to hand our furry companion over to a dog sitter when we leave for a trip.
 Luckily car camping means you no never have to choose between travel and your BFF again!

-Traveling with a furry friend is going to be a little different from rolling solo.
-Here are a few key tips and tricks to keep you and your dog comfortable and cared for on your next journey together!
+Car camping with a dog is going to be a little different from rolling solo.
+Here are a few key tips and tricks to keep you and your best friend comfortable and safe on your next journey together!

 Know before you go